 - Increased quality assurance.
 Connecting to a global server array allows QA departments greater ease to determine the best way to target different markets and analyze the success of current efforts.

 - Greater user segmentation.
 Enterprise VPNs have granular policy-based permissions that give greater control over the access that different users have when entering the network.
 This also protects sensitive data and restricts certain users from accessing company information that they don’t have the clearance to view or permission to access.

 - IP whitelisting wherein the IT department can designate only certain IP addresses to access the company network.
 IT departments can create static IP addresses that different branches of the company connect from or have a shortlist of IP addresses allowed access to the network.
 For example, only allowing remote workers to connect from certain IP addresses.

 VPN.com Has The Solution For Your Business

 Finding the best provider for an enterprise VPN isn’t rocket science, but the help of a reliable VPN and domain name broker can help you protect your company’s proprietary information from third parties and employees.
-An enterprise VPN provides secure connections for authorized users yet still restricts access for each employee to only the company data in their purview.
+An enterprise VPN solution provides secure connections for authorized users yet still restricts access for each employee to only the company data in their purview.
 For the best in VPN solutions, contact VPN.com.